-Carolina Paz is an artist and educator whose work explores the dialogues people realize with and within familiar living spaces.
+Carolina Paz is an artist interested in small and ordinary, soft things, full-bodied, light pieces of materiality, and smooth or repeated gestures.
 She investigates these relationships through paintings, videos, objects, and participatory projects.
 Her work has been presented nationally and internationally, in museums, galleries, and residencies such as the SPRING/BREAK Art Show, New York, NY; RAW POP UP, Miami, FL; Residency Unlimited, Brooklyn, NY; Virgilio Gallery, Baró Gallery, Zipper Gallery, São Paulo, Brazil; Goiania Art Museum, Goiania, Brazil; Cerveira Art Biennial Foundation, Cerveira, Portugal; National Museum Soares dos Reis, Porto, Portugal; Culture Centre Rector Ricardo Rojas, Buenos Aires, Argentina; among others.
 She is the recipient of the Funarte Visual Arts award.
 Her work is featured in the permanent collections of Rio de Janeiro Museum of Art, Luis Seoane Foundation, the Rio Grande do Sul Museum of Art, and Goiânia Museum of Art.

 She received a bachelor’s degree in Social Sciences in 1999 and a master’s degree in Media and Knowledge in 2003 from the Federal University of Santa Catarina (UFSC).
 She holds an MFA from the School of Visual Arts (SVA) in New York.

 I am interested in the dialogues we make in and with familiar living spaces, which I investigate through paintings, videos, objects, and participatory projects.
 I am curious to examine the meaning of the tracks people leave when expressing ideas and moving on with their lives.
 The starting point for producing an artwork can be a sewing thread found on the bed or a coffee stain on a restaurant table.
 Little things, colors, and textures attract me, and from them, my artwork starts to take shape.